 You can meet physically, virtually, or a combination of in-person and online gatherings; whatever format works best for your group.
 This flexibility will allow for members to participate who don't necessarily live in the same area or time zone.

-Note: If you plan to meet virtually, it is your group’s responsibility to provide its own virtual meeting solutions, i.e., Zoom or another type of platform.
+Note: Regardless of how you plan to meet virtually, it is your group’s responsibility to make meeting arrangements and provide its own virtual meeting solutions, i.e., Zoom or another type of platform.

 To foster connection, productive discussion, as well as active group participation, we will provide a three-hour template for structuring monthly meetings (to be modified according to group size).
 We also lay out a series of group tasks to help you stay organized and share responsibility for group management each month.